Mgr. Milan Hanyš, Ph.D.

 Education

-• 2009–2014: PhD in Philosophical anthropology at Charles University, Prague with the doctoral essay entitled Apostle Paul and Philosophy: A Study of Political Theology and its Reception in Contemporary Philosophy.
+• 2009–2014: PhD in Philosophy at Charles University in Prague with the doctoral essay entitled Apostle Paul and Philosophy: A Study of Political Theology and its Reception in Contemporary Philosophy.
+Thesis Supervisor: Prof. Jan Sokol.

-• 2007–2009: M.A. in Philosophical and Social Anthropology.
+• 2007–2009: M.A. in Philosophy and Social Anthropology.
+Charles University in Prague.
 Master essay: Philosophical Interpretation of the Creation Story in Genesis 1,1–2,4a.
 Overall classification: excellent (Grade 1,0 – summa cum laude).

 • 2005–2007: Ecumenical Theology in the Protestant Faculty of Theology at the Charles University, Prague.